sayan-capsitech/ResumeBuilder/README.md

 - Intuitive and responsive user interface
 - Form-based input for easy resume creation
 - Real-time preview of the resume
-- Ability to download the resume in various formats (PDF, DOCX)
-- Adaptive design for both desktop and mobile versions
 - Backend integration for storing and retrieving user-defined templates

 ## Technologies Used